Richard-Sti/richard-sti.github.io/_pages/about.md

 Research
 ======
 So far, I have worked on Bayesian inference in gravitational-wave astronomy, empirical modelling of the relation between galaxies and their halos (subhalo abundance matching) and co-developed a (reversible) Markov chain Monte Carlo sampler.
-Currently, I mostly spend my time applying machine learning methods to the galaxy-halo connection in hydrodynamical simulations.
+Currently, I mostly spend my time applying machine learning methods to the galaxy--halo connection in hydrodynamical simulations.
 In my master's thesis, I plan to investigate the lensing of gravitational-wave events that will regularly be detected by future detectors.

 Background